r00t-3xp10it/hacking-material-books/bash/parsing_data_in_bash.md

 ![pic](http://i64.tinypic.com/205qy50.png)

       In the follow examples we will use -c (char possition) or -d (delimiter) cut switchs to be habble to print on stdout the string we need.
 The -c switch allow us to print one character or a group of characters based on is possition in the line.
 And the -d switch allow us to chose a cut delimiter.
-Also remmenber that in delimiter use the empty spaces count as one character space.
+      Also remmenber that in delimiter use the empty space(s) counts as one character space.

-      IP address display   :    192        .
+      IP address parsed    :    192        .
 168        .
 1         .
-71              netmask
+71
-      Delimiter description: [field 1][delimiter][field 2][delimiter][field 3][delimiter][field 4][field 5][field 6]
+      Delimiter description: [field 1][delimiter][field 2][delimiter][field 3][delimiter][field 4][field 5]

 <br />